rebhu-open-source-foundation/gecko-b2g/dom/b2g/activities/README.md

 Once the user has picked an activity handler (or picked by System App secretly), `SystemMessageEvent` with name *activity* will be dispatched to the event handler on its **service worker**, unlike other system messages, `SystemMessageData` has a property `WebActivityRequestHandler`, which provides methods to resolve or reject the pending promise of `activity.start()`.

+Please note that per spec of ServiceWorkerGlobalScope[1], the activity handler is not persisted across the termination/restart cycle of worker.
+See [ServiceWorkerGlobalScope](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope) for more details.

+>[1] Developers should keep in mind that the ServiceWorker state is not persisted across the termination/restart cycle, so each event handler should assume it's being invoked with a bare, default global state.

 When handling `systemmessage` event of name *activity*, handler can decide whether to launch the application window to perform user interaction, by using ServiceWorker API, `Clients.openWindow()` (TODO: enable openWindow on gonk platform).
 Or can pass back results with `WebActivityRequestHandler.postResult()` directly.
 Suggest using `postMessage()` method to communicate between main scripts and service worker script.

 Use `WebActivityRequestHandler.postError()` to send back an error message if something goes wrong.